 Compared to the rest of the Fairfield market, the Wall Street region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 1 listings have been posted online, which means office spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 8 listings have come on the market, which means leases most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 25% of the office spaces in the Wall Street are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Wall Street occupants.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Utilities is the dominant industry in this area.
+Commute by bike is the most popular way to get to work amongst Wall Street folk.
+Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Wall Street.

 Get email notifications when new listings are posted that match your requirements.